schilikov/SoftUni/README.md

 # SoftUni
 This repo consists of my projects, exercises, homework and exams at SoftUni.
+Enjoy!